A Stable, Accurate, and Well-Conditioned Time-Domain PMCHWT Formulation: Introduction

 In this work, we construct a diagonal dense-mesh preconditioner based on a modified static EFIO.
 The large-timestep preconditioner, on the other hand, is derived from the loop-star decomposition via the quasi-Helmholtz projectors combined with an appropriate rescaling scheme.
 Constructing the dense-mesh and large-timestep preconditioners separately offers a key advantage: each preconditioner is tailored to address its specific breakdown regime while remaining stable and well-conditioned in the presence of the other.
 Consequently, their combination yields a simple yet effective strategy for mitigating both dense-mesh and large-timestep breakdowns.

-In addition to ill-conditioning, the TD-PMCHWT equation is also notorious for its late-time instability, which manifests as non-decaying or even exponentially growing errors at late times \cite{MB1982}.
-This phenomenon superficially resembles direct-current instability of the TD-EFIE, but is considerably more sensitive to numerical quadrature errors \cite{SLY+2009,Beghein2015,LAC2024}.
-Although various techniques can be used to suppress such errors \cite{SA1993,WPC+2004,SLY+2009,YE2006,VVV+2013,TXX2014}, these remedies generally do not guarantee stability, as they do not eliminate the underlying source of the instability.
-A recent comprehensive stability analysis of the TD-PMCHWT equation \cite{LGC+2025} identified the static solenoidal nullspace of the TD-EFIO as the principal cause of this instability.
-In this work, we eliminate this nullspace by adopting the rescaling scheme introduced in \cite{BCA2015d}, which applies temporal differentiation and integration as rescaling factors associated with the Helmholtz components.
-This approach has been shown to stabilize time-domain solutions for both the TD-EFIE \cite{BCA2015,BCA2015b} and TD-PMCHWT \cite{BCA2015d,LAC2024}, even under limited numerical precision in quadrature evaluations.
+In addition to ill-conditioning, the TD-PMCHWT equation is also notorious for its late-time instability, which manifests as non-decaying and often exponentially growing errors at late times \cite{MB1982}.
+This phenomenon superficially resembles the direct-current instability of the TD-EFIE and originates from the constant-in-time solenoidal nullspace of the TD-EFIO.
+However, the presence of the double-layer operators in the off-diagonal blocks exacerbates the instability, making it highly sensitive to numerical quadrature errors \cite{LGC+2025}.
+Although various techniques can be used to suppress such errors \cite{SA1993,WPC+2004,SLY+2009,YE2006,VVV+2013,TXX2014}, these remedies generally do not guarantee stability, as they do not eliminate the underlying source of instability.
+In this work, we eliminate the source of instability by adopting the rescaling scheme introduced in \cite{BCA2015d}, which applies temporal differentiation and integration as rescaling factors associated with the Helmholtz components.
+This approach has been shown to effectively stabilize time-domain solutions for both the TD-EFIE \cite{BCA2015,BCA2015b} and TD-PMCHWT \cite{BCA2015d,LAC2024}, even under limited numerical precision in quadrature evaluations.

-Lastly, at low frequencies or large timesteps, the solution to the PMCHWT equation suffers from unbalanced scaling between its loop and star components, which leads to a loss of significant digits in the dominated component when stored together with the dominant one in the same floating point variable \cite{ZC2000,CCS+2001,BCA+2014,GAM+2017}.
-Even though the solution for the boundary fields may at first glance seem reasonable, large errors appear when computing secondary quantities of interest such as the far field.
-The accuracy loss can also be mitigated by means of the loop-star decomposition combined with a rescaling scheme \cite{GAM+2017,BMC+2017}.
-More specifically, when constructing the rescaling operators for the solution, we introduce a balancing factor to the dominated component, thereby defining a well-balanced auxiliary unknown that mitigates the numerical cancellation present in the original unknown.
+Lastly, in the low-frequency or large-timestep regime, the PMCHWT solution exhibits an imbalance in the scaling of its loop and star components.
+When these components are stored within the same floating-point variable, the dominated component experiences a loss of significant digits due to numerical cancellation against the dominant one \cite{ZC2000,CCS+2001,BCA+2014,GAM+2017}.
+Even though the field-trace solution may at first glance seem reasonable, large errors appear when computing secondary quantities of interest, such as the far field.
+The loss of numerical accuracy in the derived quantities in the large-timestep regime can also be mitigated through the loop-star decomposition combined with a rescaling scheme \cite{GAM+2017,BMC+2017}.
+In particular, when constructing the rescaling operators, we introduce a balancing factor for the dominated component, thereby defining a well-scaled auxiliary unknown that reduces the cancellation effects present in the original formulation.